souldreamer/ngx-translate-parser-plural-select/README.md

 ## Custom pipes [`v1.1+`]
-If you want to define your own pipes to use as `{variable, *pipe_name*, *pipe_options*}`, you can use a factory to create the `TranslateICUParser`, the class taking an optional parameter consisting of a dictionary of custom pipes.
+If you want to define your own pipes to use as `{variable, *pipe_name*, *pipe_options*}`, you can use a factory to create the **`TranslateICUCustomParser`**, the class taking a parameter consisting of a dictionary of custom pipes.

 ##### Example
 ```typescript